Genetic Testing You Can Trust

 The American Congress of Obstetricians and Gynecologists (ACOG) and the American College of Medical Genetics (ACMG) recommends that everyone planning a pregnancy have preconception carrier screening.
 This type of genetic testing can help determine whether a you or your partner are carriers and are at risk of passing on a preventable genetic condition.

-You and your fertility specialist will receive a detailed, easy-to-read report that outlines your results, and you’ll also be eligible to receive a one-on-one consult with one of our board certified genetic counselors to help you better understand your risk and plan your next steps.
+You and your fertility specialist will receive a detailed, easy-to-read report that outlines your results, and you’ll also be eligible to receive a one-on-one consult with a board certified genetic counselor to help you better understand your risk and plan your next steps.

 Preimplantation Genetic Testing

-Ovation Genetics’ national network of genetics laboratories also provides PGT, a type of genetic testing that determines the chromosomal makeup of embryos created through IVF.
-If you are found to have an increased risk of having a child with a genetic condition, your fertility specialist may recommend IVF with preimplantation genetic testing (PGT-M) to identify which of your embryos to transfer to reduce your risk and give you the highest likelihood of having a healthy baby.
+Ovation Genetics’ national network of genetics laboratories also provides three types of preimplantation genetic testing (PGT) of embryos created through IVF.
+If you are found to have an increased risk of having a child with a genetic condition, your fertility specialist may recommend IVF with one or more types of preimplantation genetic testing to identify which of your embryos to transfer to reduce your risk and give you the highest likelihood of having a healthy baby.

-PGT analyzes the 23 pairs of chromosomes within individual cells from each embryo.
+PGT-A: Preimplantation genetic testing for aneuploidy.
+PGT-A analyzes the 23 pairs of chromosomes within individual cells from each embryo.
 Embryos with a normal number of chromosomes are called “euploid” and are most likely to result in a successful pregnancy.
-Those with abnormal chromosome composition are called aneuploid, and are most likely to either not implant or result in a baby with a genetic condition, such as Down syndrome.
+Those with ab-normal chromosome composition are called aneuploid, and are most likely to either not implant or result in a baby with a genetic condition, such as Down syndrome.

-In addition to identifying the chromosomal makeup and sex of each embryo, PGT gives your physician a valuable tool to increase the chances of success with an elective single embryo transfer (eSET).
+PGT gives your physician a valuable tool to increase the chances of success with an elective single embryo transfer (eSET), which may give you A Quicker Path to PregnancyTM.
 Transferring one euploid embryo reduces the risk of multiples and helps reduce the emotional, financial and health risks of transferring untested embryos that may appear “normal” from a subjective visual interpretation.

-PGT is a valuable test for all hopeful parents using IVF to conceive and is especially useful and highly recommended for certain groups of patients, such as those with:
+PGT can be valuable for all hopeful parents using IVF to conceive and is especially useful and highly recommended for certain groups of patients, such as those with:

 - Advanced maternal age (35 years or older)